Pokémon Jet: History

 On 17 July 2022, Scoot introduced a Boeing 787-9 (9V-OJJ) painted in a Pokémon livery, becoming the first non-Japanese airline to introduce a Pokémon Jet.

-On 30 September 2022, China Airlines had introduced an Airbus A321neo (B-18101) painted a Pokémon livery called "Pikachu Jet CI", becoming the second non-Japanese airline to introduce a Pokémon Jet.
-It will operated flights to various Japanese cities from its base at Taiwan.
+On 30 September 2022, China Airlines introduced an Airbus A321neo (B-18101) with a painted Pokémon livery called "Pikachu Jet CI", becoming the second non-Japanese airline to introduce a Pokémon Jet as well as the first Airbus jet to feature a Pokémon-themed livery.
+It will operate flights to various Japanese cities from its base at Taiwan.

-On 28 December 2022, T'way Air had introduced a Boeing 737-800 (HL8306) in a Pokémon livery called "Pikachu Jet TW", thus becoming the third non-Japanese airline to introduce a Pokemon Jet.
+On 28 December 2022, T'way Air introduced a Boeing 737-800 (HL8306) with a Pokémon livery called "Pikachu Jet TW", thus becoming the third non-Japanese airline to introduce a Pokemon Jet.
 The aircraft will operate flights to Japan and Taiwan from its base at South Korea.

+On 26 March 2023, All Nippon Airways introduced a Boeing 787-9 (JA894A) with a painted Pokémon livery called "Pikachu Jet NH."
+It is their first Pokémon livery since 2016.
+It will operate on various international routes from its base at Tokyo Haneda Airport. and will stay in service with this special livery for five years.

+On 18 January 2023, Solaseed Air inaugurated a Boeing 737-800 (JA803X) with a painted Pokémon livery called "Nassy Jet Miyazaki", featuring Exeggutor and a tropical nature design.

+On 25 June 2023, All Nippon Airways introduced a Boeing 777-300ER (JA784A) with a painted Pokémon livery called "Eevee Jet NH."
+It will operate on USA and London long haul flight routes from its base at Tokyo Haneda Airport.

+On 22 February 2024, Garuda Indonesia introduced a Boeing 737-800 (PK-GMU) with water-themed Pokémon characters on the aircraft, becoming the fourth non-Japanese airline to introduce a pokemon jet.

+On 1 April 2025, Garuda Indonesia introduced an Airbus A330-343 (PK-GPY) with Pikachu wearing Batik on the aircraft, making the first Airbus widebody aircraft to feature a Pokémon-themed Livery.

 Passenger experience and response

-Passengers on the Pokémon Jets received a complete Pokémon experience.
-The aircraft and flight crews were decked out in Pokémon themes, including headrests, flight attendant uniforms, food containers, inflight entertainment, and souvenir bags.
-All Nippon Airways reported that it experienced an increase in the number of passengers carried as a result of operating the Pokémon Jets.
+Passengers on the Pokémon Jets receive a complete Pokémon experience.
+The aircraft and flight crews are decked out in Pokémon themes, including headrests, flight attendant uniforms, food containers, inflight entertainment, and souvenir bags.
+All Nippon Airways reported an increase in the number of passengers carried as a result of operating the Pokémon Jets.